microsoft/PowerPlatformConnectors/independent-publisher-connectors/Influenza and Covid-19/readme.md

 It gets all information related Influenza & Covid-19 Virus like deaths,cases today,vaccine trial data and provides realtime disease-related statistics accumulated from Worldometers,JHUCSSE,Apple,Therapeutics and United States CDC.

 ## Publisher :
-Kevin Comba Gatimu, Denis Wachira Gathuri
+Kevin Comba Gatimu, Denis Wachira Kathuri
 ## Prerequisites
 To use the free service, no signup is required.
 ## Some of the Supported Operations